Heinemann (publisher): History

 The company was later acquired by conglomerate Thomas Tilling in 1961.
 When the impending takeover became known, Graham Greene (who had been with Heinemann since his first work in 1929) led a number of Heinemann authors who protested by taking their works to other publishers, including The Bodley Head, of which Greene was a director.

+Heinemann Publishing was established in the United States in 1978 as a U.S. subsidiary of Heinemann UK.
+Heinemann published books for school teachers of language arts K–12 and continues to this day.

 BTR bought Thomas Tilling in 1983, and were not interested in its publishing division, so Heinemann was put on the block.
 Heinemann was purchased by the Octopus Publishing Group in 1985, and shortly afterwards sold the sprawling Heinemann HQ in rural Kingswood, Surrey for development; Octopus was purchased by Reed International (now Reed Elsevier) in 1987.
 Heinemann Professional Publishing was merged with Butterworths Scientific in 1990 to form Butterworth-Heinemann.
 Random House bought Heinemann's trade publishing (now named William Heinemann) in 1997.
-Egmont Group bought Heinemann's children's publishing in 1998.
-Heinemann's educational unit became part of Harcourt Education when Reed Elsevier purchased the company in 2001.
+Egmont Group bought Heinemann's children's publishing and Macmillan Education bought Heinemann ELT in 1998.
+Remaining Heinemann's educational unit became part of Harcourt Education when Reed Elsevier purchased the company in 2001.
 Pearson purchased the UK, South African, Australian and New Zealand arms of Harcourt Education in May 2007, while Houghton Mifflin purchased the American operations a few months later.
+Pearson sold the school library publisher Heinemann-Raintree to Capstone Publishers in 2008.
+Egmont Group sold its UK book division to HarperCollins in 2020.
+Penguin Random House merged William Heinemann with Hutchinson to form Hutchinson Heinemann in 2021.

 In 1957, Heinemann Educational Books (HEB) created the African Writers Series, spearheaded by Alan Hill and West Africa specialist Van Milne, to focus on publishing the writers of Africa such as Chinua Achebe, who was the first advisory editor of the series.
 Heinemann was awarded the 1992 Worldaware Award for Social Progress.
 The series was relaunched by Pearson in 2011.

 Inspired by the African Writers Series, Leon Comber launched the Writing in Asia Series in 1966 from Singapore.
 Two Austin Coates books in the series, Myself a Mandarin and City of Broken Promises, became bestsellers, but the series, after publishing more than 70 titles, was to fold in 1984 when Heinemann Asia was taken over by a parent group of publishers.